shan825/blackswan_safetycrew/README.md

 Change Log
 ----------
+11-21-2022: Added a heatmap and dot plot to visualizations folder.
+They show model performance for the top 10 models results.

 11-12-2022: Added Tensorflow and PyTorch results for SGD with 5 Layers and 0.09 momentum.
 Added correct PyTorch results for SGD with 5 Layers (no momentum).

 11-11-2022: Added Tensorflow and PyTorch results for SGD with 5 Layers.